ovidiuch/ui-plugin/DEVLOG.md

-Q: When installing a plugin at run-time, how do we know when the plugin is ready to load.
+Q: When installing a plugin at run-time, how do we know when the plugin is ready to load?

-Problem: The `registerPlugin` call will be followed by a few other (synchronous) calls, like `init`, `method` and `event`, all declaring bits of the plugin, bits that the plugin cannot be activated without.
+Problem: The `registerPlugin` call will be followed by a few other calls, like `init`, `method` and `event`, all declaring bits of the plugin, bits that the plugin cannot be activated without.

 (Pragmatic) answer: Anytime starting with next _loop_ iteration.
 This implies that all plugin parts are called synchronously right after `registerPlugin` call.

 Decide: Do we automatically reload plugins after registering a plugin at run-time?
-Or do we except users to manually call `reloadPlugins` after plugin registration?
-Well we already know when it's safe to reload plugins to include the newly registered one: In the next event loop interaction.
+Or do we expect users to manually call `reloadPlugins` after plugin registration?

+Well we already know when it's safe to reload plugins to include the newly registered one: In the next event loop iteration.
 So we might as well reload plugins using _setTimeout_ with 0 delay after a registerPlugin call.
 Going with the automatic approach.

 ---